Questions? Call or text anytime πŸ“ž 818-446-9627

 The Case for Couples Counseling

-Couples therapy isn't just for relationships on the brink of divorce.
-It is a tool for couples navigating major life transitions who want a neutral space to have hard conversations.
+Couples counseling isn't just for relationships on the brink of divorce.
+It is a tool for couples facing major life transitions who want a neutral space to have hard conversations.

 A therapist who specializes in the perinatal period can act as a translator, helping you both hear what the other is truly trying to say.
 In counseling, you can learn practical tools for communication, conflict resolution, and reconnecting.
 A therapist can help you create a fair plan for dividing household and parenting responsibilities and support you both as you grow into your new roles as parents.